cysouw/diathesis/text/c02_structure.md

 b.
 Ich finde den Nachlass (im Archiv) gut aufgehoben.
 :::

 The remaining types of promotions are rare.
 A ~~reversed passive [ADJ › SBJ › OBJ]~~ demotes the subject to object and at the same time promotes a new subject from an erstwhile adjunct role.
 An example in German is the diathesis from *erben* 'to inherit' to *enterben* 'to disinherit' [@next a,b], see [@sec:preverb-inverted-passive-accusative-loss].
-This is semantically very close to a causative ~~[Ø › SBJ › OBJ]~~, in which the newly introduced causer can sometimes be expressed as an adjunct [@next c,d].
+This is semantically very close to a causative ~~[Ø › SBJ › OBJ]~~ in which the newly introduced causer can sometimes be expressed as an adjunct [@next c,d].
 This affinity between a reversed passive and a causative is reminiscent of the affinity between a passive and an anticausative.
 In both pairs, the difference amounts to a switch between the closely related macro-role of an optional adjunct ~~(ADJ)~~ and being completely unexpressed ~~(Ø)~~.

 ::: ex
 ~~Reversed passive [ADJ › SBJ › OBJ]~~